-Someone, at some point, has made you feel like you don’t always do enough, even though most days you are exhausted and go to bed with so many things left to do.
-You stay busy and what you do is important to your home and to you.
+Someone, at some point, has made you feel like you aren’t enough, even though most days you are exhausted and go to bed with so many things left to do and so many things on your mind.
+You stay busy and what you do is important to your home, your family, and to you.

 We all fall short of someone else’s arbitrary measure of skill or success.
 As long as we do exactly what we want and what is best for us, we’ve done it perfectly.

 Not everyone is Pinterest-perfect.
 Who has time for that sh*t, anyway??